Dispersal vector: Ornithochory

 Birds contribute to seed dispersal in several ways that are unique from general vectors.
-Birds often cache, or store, the seeds of trees and shrubs for later consumption; only some of these seeds are later recovered and eaten, so many of the seeds are able to utilize the behavior of seed caching to allow them to germinate away from the mother tree.
+Birds often cache, or store, the seeds of trees and shrubs to consume later.
+Only some of these seeds are later recovered and eaten, so many of the seeds are able to use the behavior of seed storage to allow them to germinate away from the mother tree.

-Long-distance dispersal, which is rare for a parent plant to achieve alone, could be mediated by migratory movements of birds.
-Long-distance dispersal operates over spatial areas that span thousands of kilometers, which allow it to promote rapid range shifts and determine species distributions.
+Long-distance dispersal is rarely achieved by a parent plant alone.
+It could then be mediated by the migratory movements of birds.
+Long-distance dispersal operates over areas that span thousands of kilometres, allowing it to promote rapid range shifts and determine species distributions.

-In seed dispersal, ingestion of seeds that are capable of resisting digestive juices allows the seeds to be scattered in feces and dispersed far from the parent organism.
-For these seeds, gut passage enhances germination ability when the seeds are ingested by birds and mammals.
+In seed dispersal, ingestion of seeds that can resist digestive juices allows such seeds to be scattered in faeces and dispersed far from the parent organism.
+For these seeds, passing through the gut makes them more able to germinate when they are ingested by birds and mammals.

-Finally, ingestion of herbivores by carnivorous animals may help disperse seeds by preying on primary seed dispersers such as herbivores or omnivores.
-When a bird is eaten by a cat or another carnivore, that animal will inadvertently consume the seeds that the prey species consumed.
-These seeds may then be later deposited in a process called diplochory, where a seed is moved by more than one dispersal vector, which is important for seed dispersal outcomes as carnivores range widely and enhance the genetic connectivity of dispersed populations.
+Finally, the ingestion of herbivores by carnivores may help disperse seeds as they prey on primary seed dispersers such as herbivores or omnivores.
+When a bird is eaten by a cat or another carnivore, that animal will inadvertently consume the seeds that the prey species ate.
+These seeds may then be later deposited in a process called diplochory, where a seed is moved by more than one dispersal agent.
+This greatly affects seed dispersal outcomes as carnivores range widely and make dispersed populations have more connected genes.

-Birds act as dispersal vectors for non-seed dispersal units as well.
-Hummingbirds spread pollen on their beaks, and fungal spores may stick to the bottom of birds’ feet.
+Birds act as dispersal vectors for its other types as well.
+Hummingbirds spread pollen on their beaks, and fungal spores may stick to the bottom of birds' feet.
 Water birds may also help to disperse aquatic invertebrates, specifically branchiopods, ostracods, and bryozoans.

 Myrmecochory

-This includes all of the dispersal caused by ants, including seed dispersal and the dispersal of leaf matter from trees.
+This includes all of the dispersal caused by ants, including seed dispersal and the dispersal of leaves from trees.

 Mammaliochory

-Similarly to birds, dispersal by mammals allows for long distance dispersal, especially via carnivores.
-The act of carnivores eating primary dispersal vectors (herbivores) can lead to long distance dispersal and connection between different populations of the same species because of large predator ranges in comparison to smaller herbivore ranges.
+Like birds, mammals disperse units over long distances, especially through carnivores.
+When carnivores eat herbivores they connect different populations of the same species.
+This is because predators have larger ranges than their prey.
 Mammals have been shown to act as dispersal vectors for seeds, spores, and parasites.

-Just as in ornithocory, ingestion by herbivores acts as a dispersal vector for seeds, and gut passage increases the rate of germination.
+Just as in ornithocory, ingestion by herbivores helps to disperse seeds, and gut passage increases the rate of germination.